silverstripe/silverstripe-framework/docs/en/installation/composer.md

 ## Adding modules to your project

 Composer isn't only used to download SilverStripe CMS: it can also be used to manage all the modules.
-In the root of your project, there will be a file called `composer.json`.
-If you open it up, the contents will look something like this:

-Adding modules

-Installing a module can be done with the following command
+Installing a module can be done with the following command:

 	php composer.phar require silverstripe/forum:*